PAIRING WINE WITH OUR INDIAN DISHES AT SHARMA

 You may be surprised to know that if you have an absolute favourite wine of your own that you’d like to bring with you, or a vintage bottle to celebrate a special birthday or anniversary, we allow “bring your own” for a corkage fee of €7.00 per bottle.
 Bringing your own bottles of wine can also help you keep to a budget, as more prestigious wines tend to have exorbitant prices in certain restaurants.
 It is also particularly useful if you are a large group of friends, and all have your own wine preferences – plus if you all bring your own you don’t have to quibble over drink bills at the end of the night!

-When you visit Sharma, do ask our waiting team for advice on pairing your Indian food with the ideal wine, to experience our fabulous dishes at their best.
+When you visit Sharma for takeaway, do ask our team for advice on pairing your Indian food with the ideal wine, to experience our fabulous dishes at their best.
 We would love to help out!